Faculty Resources: Provost Funding Sources

 The Faculty Support Fund (FSF) provides funding for faculty members to pay for assistants to support them in their research, primarily during the summer months.
 Faculty members wishing to employ summer student research assistants should apply for funding through the FSF.
 Although the primary purpose of the FSF is to provide student research assistants, the Associate Provost may allocate funds from the FSF for faculty members to pay for certain forms of research support provided by non-student assistants or professionals.

-How to apply: As with the FRF, applications are solicited on an annual basis every December.
+How to apply: As with the FRF, applications are solicited on an annual basis every December, with an early January deadline.
 Awards are made in February, and funds are available for one year.
-Applications will be available annually in December.
+Applications will be made available annually in December.
 Faculty Support Fund Application Form

 Limited Research Fund